core-wg/corrclar/draft-bormann-core-corr-clar.md

 # IANA Considerations

-None yet.
+This document makes no new requests to IANA.

-(Individual clarifications may contain IANA considerations; these will then be referenced here.)
+Individual clarifications may contain IANA considerations; as for example in {{ct}}.

 # Security Considerations